-According to the American Academy of Pediatric Dentistry, kids should have their first checkup by as early as age one.
+According to the American Academy of Pediatric Dentistry, kids should have their first checkup at a general dentistry or pediatric dental clinic by as early as age one.
+This is why it would be much easier to find yourself a dental clinic like Henderson Family Dentistry so your whole family can have their appointments in this same place.

 Now, if you’re like most parents, you’ve probably put off your little’s one appointment for as long as you can.
 The fear, the fits, the stress of it all — it can be too much to take!